jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 analogy: I'd probably be the equivalent of a defensive player on an average [Bundesliga](https://en.wikipedia.org/wiki/Bundesliga) or [Premier League](https://en.wikipedia.org/wiki/Premier_League) club.
 Not the kind of player who regularly makes the news, but definitely one that is unaffordable for a [Eerste Divisie](https://en.wikipedia.org/wiki/Eerste_Divisie) club.

+##### If money is such an issue, then why don't you freelance?

+A [multitude of reasons](/recruiters/why-not-freelance).
+Also: companies that complain about high salaries also complain about cost of freelancers.

 ## The salary you offer me is not maxed out